Skills for OpenClaw Agents

 Send professional outreach emails via SMTP.
 Use when: user asks to send

 emails to leads, prospects, or contacts.
-NOT for: newsletters, bulk sends.

 ## Prerequisites

-- `SMTP_HOST`, `SMTP_PORT`, `SMTP_USER`, `SMTP_PASS` in environment
+- `SMTP_HOST`, `SMTP_PORT`, `SMTP_USER`, `SMTP_PASS` in env

 - `himalaya` CLI installed (`brew install himalaya`)